PengxinZeng/PengxinZeng.github.io/_pages/about.md

 # 💬 Academic Service
+- *2024*, Reviewer for IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
 - *2023*, Program committee member for Australasian Joint Conference on Artificial Intelligence (AJCAI)
 - *2021*, Reviewer for Asian Conference on Machine Learning (ACML)